What Is Meant by Behaviours That Challenge?

 Anxiety or Stress

 Anxiety or stress can be significant triggers for behaviours that challenge.
-When individuals experience high levels of anxiety or stress, they may struggle to cope with these emotions, leading to the manifestation of challenging behaviours.
+When people experience high levels of anxiety or stress, they may struggle to cope with these emotions, leading to the manifestation of challenging behaviours.

-Anxiety or stress can overwhelm individuals, affecting their ability to regulate their emotions and respond adaptively to their environment.
+Anxiety or stress can overwhelm people, affecting their ability to regulate their emotions and respond adaptively to their environment.
 They may exhibit behaviours such as restlessness, agitation, avoidance, or withdrawal as a result of their anxiety or stress.

 Frustration and Anger

-When individuals experience frustration, they encounter obstacles or barriers that prevent them from achieving their goals or desires.
+When people experience frustration, they encounter obstacles or barriers that prevent them from achieving their goals or desires.
 This can evoke a sense of powerlessness and a loss of control, triggering a range of emotional responses, including behaviours that challenge.

 Depression